-All Ecclesia College full-time students are required to take at least one Bible (BIBL), Theology (THEO) or Religion (REL) course each semester of enrollment until such a time as all their degree BIBL/THEO or REL requirements are met.
-Further, all students MUST participate in the appropriate Service Learning section each semester of enrollment at Ecclesia College.
+All Ecclesia College full-time students are required to take at least one Bible (BIBL) or Theology (THEO) course each semester of enrollment until such a time as all their degree BIBL/THEO requirements are met.
+Further, all students MUST participate in Service Learning each semester of enrollment at Ecclesia College.